martijnbolt/tau/Content.md

 # Abstract
 * Tau Chain basics
 # what problems it solves, the purpose for which Tau Chain was invented
-Tau solves societal challenges decentralised technology
+Tau solves societal challenges with decentralised technology

 **social**
 * The problem of scaling discussions and decision making (governance)